 The bounce has become an endangered species in the modern game and now there’s a new menace threatening to kill it off completely.

 The spectre of VAR and its passion-sapping ability to kill a goal celebration dead may consign the phenomenon to the annuls of history; just another footballing anachronism crushed under the boot of apparent progress.

 VAR is the very antithesis of the bounce.
 The bounce relies on unadulterated reactions, if you have to stop and think about it, the moment has passed.
 You can’t be lost in the moment when you’ve got one eye on the referee.

 With the introduction of VAR in the English Premier League, fans are now experiencing the stifling effects of the technology, with some decisions taking minutes to arrive at.
 The cumulative effect of these protracted decisions will ultimately erode supporter confidence.
 Every goal that’s pulled up for a VAR review is another nail in the coffin of unbridled joy.
 It’s human nature to avoid embarrassment.
 Spontaneous outpourings will be suppressed by the fear of being made to look silly by yet another disallowed goal.

 I fear we’re in the end days of the bounce.
-There’s no room for unmodulated emotion in the digital precision of the near-future.
+There’s no room for unmodulated emotion in the digital precision of the near future.
 The only hope is concerted resistance from the fans.
 The notion that a few more correct decisions are worth sacrificing the very essence that made you fall in love with football in the first place must be rejected.
-Once the bounce is gone, so is that feeling that only it can unlock.
+Once the bounce is gone so is that feeling that only it has the ability to unlock.